Charles Waller, III

 Mr. and Miss FVSU and the Royal Court are the official student representatives of the Wildcat spirit, legacy, and values.
 They are the institution’s chief student ambassadors and exemplify the best of the college in every venue in which they are present.
 Through a large number of appearances, speaking engagements, volunteer activities, and meetings each year, they convey FVSU mission and message to audiences across the country.
 Elected by the student body, they serve on numerous committees and task forces at the institution.

 Mr. Fort Valley State University Charles Waller III is an agricultural economics major from Macon.
 He is family oriented and plans to open an adult day center after serving in the military.
 He’s made the Dean’s List, and was chosen as Mr. Basketball and Mr. 1895 before being elected the new Mr. FVSU.
 The two will begin their reign at the beginning of the 2017-2018 academic year.
-They dropped by the Marketing and Communications Department to share insight into their plans.

 Question: Why did you choose to run for the office to which you were just elected?